blendededge/google-pubsub-oih/README.md

 ### Publish

-The Publish action retrieves message body from a previous step and sends a message to a Topic while remaining unaware of any existing subscriptions.
+The Publish action retrieves message data from a previous step and sends a message to a Topic while remaining unaware of any existing subscriptions.

 #### Configuration